Frequently Asked Questions

 I lost something.
 Where is Lost & Found?

-If you lost an item at the festival, see a volunteer at the entry gates or contact us after the festival.
+If you lost an item at the festival, visit Lost & Found at the Drink Indiana Beer merchandise booth or contact us after the festival.

 What does this beer festival support?